 People often misunderstand addiction and think that overcoming it is just a matter of willpower, but that isn’t the case.
 When somebody is a victim of substance abuse, they have a chemical dependency and changes occur in the brain.
 It’s not a simple case of stopping right away and recovery is a long process.
 Addiction takes hold slowly and the process of beating it can also be slow.
-If you want to improve your chances of beating addiction, you should consider seeking long term addiction treatment at a rehab facility.
-The question is, how long do you need to be in treatment for?
+If you want to improve your chances of beating addiction, you should consider seeking long-term addiction treatment at a rehab facility.
+The question is, how long do you need to be in treatment?

 21-Day Treatment Programs